 #1.
 XLUX

-A simple soil moisture measuring device, the T10 Soil Moisture Sensor can be used by any gardener for indoor and outdoor plants.
-It is also one of the functional sensors at the lower end of the price range.
+A simple soil moisture measuring device, the T10 Soil Moisture Sensor can be used by any gardener for outdoor and indoor potted plants.
+XLUX soil moisture meter is also one of the functional sensors at the lower end of the price range.
 The single probe attached to the device does not disturb the plant root system and can be easily cleaned by wiping.

 After inserting the metal probe 3-4 inches into the ground, the moisture level will be readily indicated on a scale of 1 to 10, 1 the driest and 10 the wettest.
 It is also color-coded to quickly gauge when to water.

-This instrument only indicates if the soil is wet or dry so it does not provide an accurate reading of the soil moisture content.
+While this instrument provides a helpful indication of soil moisture needs, it’s important to note that it doesn’t measure soil moisture content exactly.
 The length of the probe is 7 inches and can only be inserted up to 4 inches so even if it can be used outdoors, it may not be effective for deeper rooted plants.

 #2.
 Sonkir